 Eight hours of music will see Ireland’s number 1 country singer John McNicholl headline the music stage.
 And with London based Irish Traditional band Siansa, Celtic Crunch, Pat Nugent and Mustang, Emerald Element, Brogue, Brendan Behan’s Pig and Whistle Band and the best choice many more adding to a real Feadh Ceoil experience to the West Sussex town.

 The Ceili Marquee with, calling by the master himself Tomas O’Dea, is always a focal point of the occasion and newcomers are always welcome to take part.

 The Bandstand in Queens Square plays host to the Festival Dance Competition stage where you can see dancers strut their stuff in true Riverdance fashion.

 Younger visitors are also well catered for with a free special children’s entertainment marquee involving games, song and story and art workshops with particular emphasis on Irish traditions and folklore.
 Playgroup personnel are on duty through the day to entertain and assist parents and children in the marquee and the best place outside areas.

 In addition, sport and cultural identity are each featured prominently with various food and craft stalls and displays with GAA sports shown on the big screen.

 The Crawley Irish Festival is organised by the Celtic & Irish Cultural Society.
-Its success has spawned the St Patrick’s Parade and the click here Crawley Fleadh and helped run various cultural workshops in the schools together with events in Crawley Library, the Hawth Theatre and Ifield Barn Theatre.
+Its success has spawned the wow it's great St Patrick’s Parade and the Crawley Fleadh and helped run various cultural workshops in the schools together with events in Crawley Library, the Hawth Theatre and Ifield Barn Theatre.